novayo/LeetCode/1170_Compare_Strings_by_Frequency_of_the_Smallest_Character/README.md

 * Memory Usage: 15 MB, less than 19.88% of Python3 online submissions for Compare Strings by Frequency of the Smallest Character.

 > binary search find answer

+---

+try_4.py: O(n) O(n)

+* Runtime: 183 ms, faster than 43.69% of Python3 online submissions for Compare Strings by Frequency of the Smallest Character.
+* Memory Usage: 14.6 MB, less than 73.54% of Python3 online submissions for Compare Strings by Frequency of the Smallest Character.

+> Because the freqency is small, we can use bucket sort.